Company Liquidation

 FAQs

-Accounting Services in the UAE
+Company liquidation in the UAE

 The liquidation process in UAE involves settling all debts, notifying authorities, cancelling licenses, and distributing remaining assets among shareholders.
 Depending on your business type (Free Zone, Mainland, or Offshore), specific procedures and approvals from the Ministry of Economy or relevant Free Zone authority are required.